-Columbus adds that an IT roadmap can assist in ensuring investment in the right technologies for a company that enable business processes – making IT more responsive.
+Columbus adds that an IT roadmap can assist a company to ensure it invests in the right technologies that enable business processes and make its IT more responsive.

 “When I asked CIOs about the best way to increase responsiveness to customers, they wanted integration technologies capable of scaling across the back office and selling systems to make them more responsive,” Columbus explains.
 “By having integration technologies that enable business process and application logic, the task of enabling new business processes manually goes away.”

 Make sure spending happens in the right place

 Business experts agree that the return on investment (ROI) of IT upgrades is reliant on how successfully your CIO reduces costs.